Overview

 "transactions_threshold": null,

-"threshold_type": "SALES",
+"threshold_type": "SALES_ONLY",

-"evaluation_period_type": "PREVIOUS_OR_CURRENT_CALENDAR_YEAR"
+"evaluation_period_type": "PREVIOUS_OR_CURRENT_CALENDAR_YEAR",

 },